Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

-\begin{proof} The proof is similar to that of \cite{Ngo10}*{2.4.2}, but we include it since our assumptions are slightly weaker.
-Firstly, $\ft \ra \ft/W$ is finite locally free and a $W$-torsor over $\ft^\rs/W$ by \Cref{lem:Chevalley-fiber-prod}, so, by \cite{BLR90}*{7.6/4--5}, the restriction of scalars $\pi_*(T \times_S \ft)$ is a smooth, affine $(\ft/W)$-group and it suffices to settle \eqref{eqn:galois-theoretic-map}.
+\begin{proof} The proof is similar to that of \cite{Ngo10}*{Proposition 2.4.2}, but we include it since our assumptions are slightly weaker.
+Firstly, $\ft \ra \ft/W$ is finite locally free and a $W$-torsor over $\ft^\rs/W$ by \Cref{lem:Chevalley-fiber-prod}, so, by \cite{BLR90}*{Section 7.6, Theorem 4, Proposition 5}, the restriction of scalars $\pi_*(T \times_S \ft)$ is a smooth, affine $(\ft/W)$-group and it suffices to settle \eqref{eqn:galois-theoretic-map}.
 For the latter, we will use the Cartesian square supplied by \Cref{lem:Chevalley-fiber-prod} using our fixed Borel $B$:

 in which the vertical arrows are finite locally free and the horizontal ones are smooth by \Cref{thm:describe-chi}.
 In particular, since the map \eqref{eqn:gtilde-to-t} is $W$-equivariant (see \Cref{prop:extend-W-action-to-greg}) and $\ft/W \cong \fg\!\sslash\!G$ (see \Cref{adj}), by arguing by descent as in the proof of \Cref{pla} it suffices to produce a $G$-equivariant homomorphism